Emil KowalskiDesign Engineer

 MDX

-I decided to go with MDX as it allows me to include my own React components.
-That way, I can help explain some concepts by providing interactive examples.
+MDX allows me to include my own React components, this way I can help explain some concepts by providing interactive examples.
 The example below is used in the course to help students understand how each spring property affects an animation.

 stiffness